AmoghAgrawal1249/Audio-Deepfake-Detection-using-Pretrained-Model/README.md

 This project aims to **detect AI-generated deepfake audio** using a **pretrained EfficientNet-based model** on spectrograms extracted from the **ASVspoof dataset**.
 The model classifies audio as either **Bonafide (real)** or **Spoof (fake)**.

+The report of this project can be found here: [Report Link](https://github.com/AmoghAgrawal1249/Audio-Deepfake-Detection-using-Pretrained-Model/blob/main/Report.pdf)
 ---

 ## 📌 Table of Contents